-- square feet, or 3.1% of the site area; however, the locations of impervious surfaces are not identified.
-Exhibits 1.D, 1.E, 1.F, and 1.I. - 12.
-As mitigation for the wetland buffer impact, the Applicant proposes to enhance a total of 12,882 square feet of buffer (an amount exceeding the 1:1 ratio required by TCC 24.30.080) within four areas: between the southwest corner of the residence and Wetland B, between the southeast corner of the residence and Wetland A, between the septic system and the driveway, and along the northern property line in the vicinity of the residence.
-The plantings would consist of 60 black hawthorn, Pacific willow, and Pacific dogwood trees and 140 snowberry, Pacific ninebark, and red-flowering current shrubs.
-The plantings are expected to improve wetland functions by increasing roughness, increasing nutrient uptake of stormwater, providing screening for wildlife, providing shade, and producing food for wildlife, thereby achieving no net loss of wetland functions and values as a result of the development.
+- 11. As mitigation for the wetland buffer impact, the Applicant proposes to enhance a total of 11,457 square feet of buffer (the 1:1 ratio required by TCC 24.30.080) to the northwest and northeast of the residence.
+The plantings would consist of 60 black hawthorn, Pacific willow, and Pacific dogwood trees and 140 snowberry, Pacific ninebark, and redflowering current shrubs.
+The plantings are expected to improve wetland functions by increasing roughness, increasing nutrient uptake of stormwater, and providing screening, shade, and food for wildlife, thereby achieving no net loss of wetland functions and values as a result of the development.
 The proposal provides for three years of monitoring and maintenance.
-Exhibit 1.F.
-As shown on the site plan, none of the proposed mitigation plantings would be placed between the septic system and Wetland A. The vast majority of proposed mitigation plantings are not proposed to be placed between the improvements and the wetlands, and the reason for this is not explained anywhere in the record.
-Exhibit 1.D. - 13.
+Exhibit 5.
+As shown on the updated site plan, none of the proposed mitigation plantings would be placed between the septic system and Wetland A, or between the residence and either of the wetlands (i.e., the areas with the narrowest buffers), and no explanation was provided as to why plantings are not proposed in those areas.
+However, the mitigation plan does note that the proposed mitigation location is an area that lacks shrub vegetation, so improved functions would result from the plantings.
+In addition, the enhancement areas are between the proposed residence and driveway extension and the parcel to the north, the owner of which is concerned about stormwater runoff.
+Thurston County environmental reviewing staff accepted the proposed mitigation as satisfying the requirement to demonstrate no net loss of wetland functions and values.
+Exhibits 1.M, 3.A.
+5, 7, and 9; Sharon Lumbantobing Testimony. - 12.
 No evidence was submitted that the project would adversely impact any species of concern.
-Exhibit 1. - 14.
+Exhibit 1. - 13.
 The Thurston County Environmental Health Division has reviewed and approved a septic design for the location depicted on the submitted site plan.
 The system would consist of Glendon above-ground pods, one for each of the three bedrooms proposed, to provide enhanced septic treatment.
 Due to the subject property's location near Henderson Inlet, annual renewable operational certificates would be required for the septic system.
 However, with the technology proposed, Environmental Health does not have concerns about downstream water quality impacts to Henderson Inlet or to the wetlands in the vicinity.
 The septic system would meet all applicable treatment standards.
-Exhibits 1.K and 4; Dawn Peebles Testimony. - 15.
+Exhibits 1.K and 4; Dawn Peebles Testimony. - 14.
 Potable water would be provided to the proposed residence from the existing well, which was drilled in 1975 and which also serves another property (8900 Libby Road).
 There is a two-party well agreement in place.
 Prior to building permit issuance, a certificate of water availability would be required.
-Exhibits 1.K and 1.S; Dawn Peebles Testimony. - 16.
+Exhibits 1.K and 1.S; Dawn Peebles Testimony. - 15.
 The proposed development is categorically exempt from review under the State Environmental Policy Act (SEPA).
-Exhibit 1; WAC 197-11-800; TCC 17.09.055(B). - 17.
-Notice of the open record hearing was mailed to property owners within 500 feet of the site on April 11, 2023 and published in The Olympian on April 14, 2023.
+Exhibit 1; Washington Administrative Code (WAC) 197-11-800; TCC 17.09.055(B). - 16.
+Notice of the open record hearing was mailed to owners of property within 500 feet of the site on April 11, 2023 and published in The Olympian on April 14, 2023.
 Exhibits 1 and 1.A.